 - Nuts boost brain function because they contain folate that helps in brain development.
 Folate may also help prevent depression.
 Peanuts are especially high in folate.

-So what does all of this have to do with plumbing?
+So what does all of this have to do with drain cleaning and rootering?
 While fiber in nuts helps facilitate human digestion, nuts can be hard on the “digestion” of your kitchen sink.
 If you buy whole nuts (with the shells on), make sure to throw those shells into the garbage rather than the disposal.
 Nut shells can wear out disposal blades and can also clog pipes.
-You may be able to get the nut material out yourself, but you may need the help of a professional plumber with a plumbing snake or forced water system.
+You may be able to get the nut material out yourself, but you may need the help of a professional drain cleaner and rooter with a drain snake or forced water system.